 Mutual Aid In Sussex or MAIS is a network of people from Brighton, and the surrounding area, who are interested in more co-operative ways of living and working.

 Although co-operation and mutual aid are often talked about, it is not always easy to apply these ideals in practice.
 So we want to help co-operatives, small ethical business, community groups, and other like-minded people, by providing a free platform where mutual aid and support can be more easily achieved through face-to-face meet-ups and online conversations.

-The precise details of how this network will work and grow will depend on those who participate, but we can say a few things about how MAIS is currently organised.
+The precise details of how this network works depends on those who participate, but we can say a few things about how MAIS is currently organised.

-We normally meet on a monthly basis.
+We normally meet every two months.
 All are welcome – please spread the word.
 Please bring food to share at the meetings.
 These meetings provide a chance for people to introduce themselves, their projects and advertise their goods or services as well as giving space for people to ask for any help they need.
 Anything can be asked for – whether it’s a computer, a plumber, advice on taxes or anything else.
 Maybe no one will be able to help them, but from our experiences of similar networks, very often there will be.
 There will also be time for socialising and getting to know each other.